 It’s important that you set up their playroom, a corner of their bedroom, or some kind of activity space where they can explore their toys comfortably.
-This space needs to be theirs and not some kind of shared space so that they feel able to play in their own way and at their own pace.
+This space needs to be theirs and not some kind of shared space so that they can play in their own way and at their own pace.
 If you don’t have much room at your house, make them a box or suitcase full of toys that can be easily packed away.
 But make sure they know how to access it.

 Open-ended toys are those that don’t have a fixed “outcome.”
-For example, a singing character toy is limited in the kind of play it can be used for because it always has a set character/personality (so your child is less likely to use their imagination to create a new identity or use them in representative play).
-Open-ended toys are ones that can be used in many different ways, only limited by imagination.
+For example, a singing character toy is limited in the kind of play it can be used in because it always has a set character/personality (so your child is less likely to use their imagination to create a new identity or use them in representative play).
+Open-ended toys can be used in many ways, only limited by imagination.
 This means your child is less likely to become bored with the toy because they can use it in multiple ways and continue their games/processing/play until they are finished.
 Such toys could include: blocks, LEGO, play dough, sand tray, dress-ups, doll figurines (neutral – not pre-determined characters), an empty box, and art supplies like pencils, paint, crayons, etc.

 4. Practice Makes Perfect

-If your child is not used to playing independently, then it will take them some time to feel comfortable doing so.
-You might transition to sitting near them when they play but involved in your own activity (like reading a book or doing a puzzle).
+If your child is not used to playing independently, it will take them some time to feel comfortable doing so.
+You might transition to sitting near them when they play but are involved in your own activity (like reading a book or doing a puzzle).
 Or you might help them get set up with their toys and let them know you have to pop to the bathroom or make a drink and will return after a minute or two.

 You might set up or “strew” some toys to engage their interest and see if they naturally want to play independently.
 That way, the decision to play independently is their own, not you forcing them to do it.
 You want to entice and intrigue them so that they cannot help but want to go and play.